Learn how to find the elevation for a point in Kaneohe, Hawaii with the ArcGIS Elevation service.

-The Elevation service is a location service that returns elevation values for a single location or multiple locations.
+The ArcGIS Elevation service is a location service that returns elevation values for a single location or multiple locations.
 Elevation coverage is provided for both topography (land elevations) and bathymetry (water depths) and takes location inputs as longitude and latitude coordinates.

 Prerequisites

-An ArcGIS Location Platform account.
+You need an ArcGIS Location Platform account.

 Steps